Department website: http://theatre.wvu.edu/

 - Students seen as having professional potential and a good academic standing will proceed into their junior year and the Musical Theatre Studio.

 - Students seen within this assessment as not having professional potential or with academic issues are not invited to continue to the Musical Theatre Studio.
 These students may be advised to consider different degree programs within or outside the School of Theatre & Dance.
 They may also be advised to continue their studies in Theatre and Acting, improve their academic standing and re-audition for the Musical Theatre Studio in the following year.

 - End-of-semester jury reviews for continuation in the program:

-- At the end of each semester, each Musical Theatre student will take part in a juried review that consists of a private audition, a discussion of the student’s progress in the areas of talent, trainability, professional discipline and potential as well as the demonstrated acquisition of the identified learning goals.
+- At the end of each semester, each Musical Theatre Studio student will take part in an evaluation that consists of a discussion of the student’s progress in the areas of talent, trainability, demeanor, professional discipline and potential as well as the demonstrated acquisition of the identified learning goals.

-- These reviews serve to monitor and record the student’s progress toward the completion of the degree.
+- These evaluations serve to monitor and record the student’s progress toward the completion of the degree.

-- The reviews will be administered by the Program Director of Musical Theatre and shall include participation and feedback from theatre, music and dance faculty.
+- The reviews will be administered by the Area Coordinator for Performance and shall include participation and feedback from theatre, music, and dance faculty.

-- Written jury forms will be used to indicate areas of strength and weakness.
-The written jury form will be shared with each student, and a copy will be placed in the student’s advising file to be used as part of the on-going assessment of the student’s progress in the program.
+- Written evaluations will be used to indicate areas of strength and weakness.
+The written evaluation will be shared with each student, and a copy will be placed in the student’s advising file to be used as part of the on-going assessment of the student’s progress in the program.

-- At the discretion of the Program Director of Musical Theatre, students who do not successfully pass the juried review will be either put on probationary status or removed from the program.
+- At the discretion of the Area Coordinator for Performance, students who do not successfully pass the evaluation will be either put on probationary status or removed from the program.

 Prior to admission into the program, applicants must successfully pass an audition to assess their talent level and potential for success in the major.